United Kingdom of Great Britain and Ireland

 With respect to other powers, the British remained non-aligned until the 20th century when the growing naval power of the German Empire came to be seen as an existential threat to the British Empire.
 In response, London began to cooperate with Japan, France and Russia, and moved closer to the United States.
 Although not formally allied with any of these powers, by 1914 British policy had all but committed to declaring war on Germany if the latter attacked France.
 This was realized in 1914 when Germany invaded France via Belgium, whose neutrality had been guaranteed by London.
 The ensuing First World War pitted the Allied and Associated Powers including the British Empire, France, Russia, Italy and the U.S. against the Central Powers of Germany, Austria-Hungary and the Ottoman Empire.
 The war ended in an Allied victory in 1918 but inflicted a massive cost to British manpower, materiel and treasure.

 Growing desire for Irish self-governance led to the Irish War of Independence, which resulted in British recognition of the Irish Free State in 1922.
 Although the Free State was explicitly governed under dominion status and thus was not a fully independent polity, as a dominion it was no longer part of the United Kingdom and ceased to be represented in the Westminster Parliament.
 Six northeastern counties in Ireland, which since 1920 were being governed under a more limited form of home rule, opted-out of joining the Free State and remained part of the Union.
-In light of these changes, the British state was renamed the United Kingdom of Great Britain and Northern Ireland on 12 April 1927 with the Royal and Parliamentary Titles Act.
+In light of these changes, the British state was renamed the United Kingdom of Great Britain and Northern Ireland on 12 April 1927 with the Royal and Parliamentary Titles Act 1927.
 The modern-day United Kingdom is the same state, a direct continuation of what remained after the Irish Free State's secession, as opposed to being an entirely new successor state.

 1801 to 1820

 Union of Great Britain and Ireland

 A brief period of limited independence for the Kingdom of Ireland came to an end following the Irish Rebellion of 1798, which occurred during the British war with revolutionary France.
 The Kingdom of Great Britain's fear of an independent Ireland siding against them with Revolutionary France resulted in the decision to unite the two countries.
 This was brought about by legislation in the parliaments of both kingdoms and came into effect on 1 January 1801.
 The Irish had been led to believe by the British that their loss of legislative independence would be compensated with Catholic emancipation, that is, by the removal of civil disabilities placed upon Roman Catholics in both Great Britain and Ireland.
-Despite personal sympathy for Roman Catholics, King George III believed that agreeing to Catholic Emancipation would violate his Coronation Oath to uphold the Protestant faith, and his lack of support for the initiative led the Prime Minister, William Pitt the Younger, to resign.
+Despite personal sympathy for Roman Catholics, George III believed that agreeing to Catholic Emancipation would violate his Coronation Oath to uphold the Protestant faith, and his lack of support for the initiative led the Prime Minister, William Pitt the Younger, to resign.